bcgsc/AMPlify/README.md

 Expected output: Predicted probability scores, AMPlify log scaled scores, and classes of the input sequences.
 The AMPlify log scaled score is calculated as `-10*log10(1-Probability_score)`.
 Results for invalid sequences will be filled with `NA`.

+Note: In the default setting, sequences with `AMPlify scores > 3.01` (i.e., `AMPlify probability scores > 0.5`) are predicted as AMPs.

 ### AMP discovery
 * Additional scripts and data for the AMP discovery pipeline that has been utilized for bullfrog genome mining are provided in `auxiliary/amp_discovery_pipeline` (added in v1.0.1).
 Parameters for GMAP and MAKER2 are described in the Methods section of the [manuscript](https://doi.org/10.1186/s12864-022-08310-4).